Overbrd/ASP.NET-Identity/README.md

 Basic form for user to input their new chosen user name and password.

-If the user name is already taken an warning is given "Name * is already taken."
+If the user name is already taken a warning is given "Name * is already taken."

 Password must be at least 6 characters.